Aerial view of University of Michigan Health hospital in Ann Arbor, Michigan.

 Lupus Program Research

-Lupus is an autoimmune disorder, meaning that the body’s own immune system can harm healthy cells and tissues.
+We are on the verge of a treatment revolution for lupus patients.
+Lupus in an autoimmune disorder, meaning that the body’s own immune system can harm healthy cells and tissues.
 This disorder can affect many body parts, including the joints, skin, kidneys, heart, blood vessels, lungs, and brain.
 Lupus patients can experience periods of wellness (remissions) and periods of active disease (flares).
 Permanent organ damage may result from both flares and the side effects of treatments.
-The causes of lupus are unknown.
+However, we can change this narrative!

-The program is dedicated to learning more about what causes lupus, how flares can be reduced or prevented, how to predict disease progression and activity, and how to prevent permanent organ damage.
-Finding new prevention and treatment strategies is dependent on learning more about the development of and risk factors for lupus.
+The University of Michigan Lupus Program is dedicated to learning more about what causes lupus, how flares can be reduced or prevented, how to predict disease progression and activity, and how to prevent permanent organ damage.
+Research is critical to find new prevention and treatment strategies.

-Clinical trials are a type of research study design to test new treatments or diagnostic tests in those affected by a specific disease or condition.
-They help achieve a better understanding of the disease that is being investigated and determine the effectiveness and safety of new treatments.
+Clinical trials assess new treatments or diagnostic tests.
+They help to achieve a better understanding of the disease that is being investigated and determine the effectiveness and safety of new treatments.

 Meet our Team

-The Lupus Program consists of a multidisciplinary group of health care professionals.
+The Lupus Program - led by Director, J. Michelle Kahlenberg, MD, PhD - consists of a multidisciplinary group of health care professionals.
 In addition to our rheumatologists, the program includes faculty from dermatology, hematology, nephrology, obstetrics and gynecology, psychiatry and pulmonology.

 Patient Care